Can You really use Google Maps for Marine Navigation?

 Everyone, well almost all of us, know Google Earth and Google Maps.
 This Internet feature gives us a great opportunity virtually travel around the world.

-When it comes to sailing, I should accept that idea of using satellite imagery is quite impressive and in some situation even helpful.
+When it comes to sailing, I should accept that idea of using satellite imagery is quite impressive and in some situations even helpful.

-How to lower risk of such an accident and enjoy beautiful Polynesian sunset gliding with the fresh evening breeze?
+How to lower risk of such an accident and enjoy beautiful Polynesian sunset gliding with the fr

 I am not sure, but somehow Google Earth picture could help.